nikolaswise/nikolas.ws/src/texts/building-a-client-library.md

 description: Writing a wrapper client library to smooth out design weirdness at the API level leads to plenty of design thinking on the way things should be.
 ---

+Write up and talk bout making client libs and stuff.

 #### Outline

 - I built a Javascript wrapper for Node and the Browser around the ArcGIS REST API to simplify working with that platform as a developer.